srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     az group create --name AZ-220-IoTEdge-RG --location {YOUR-LOCATION}
     ```

-    Remember to replace `{YOUR-LOCATION}` with a location close to you.
+    Remember to replace `{YOUR-LOCATION}` with a region close to you.

-1. To create a Linux VM, enter the following commands:
+1. To create a Linux VM, enter the following two commands:

     ```bash
     az vm image terms accept --urn microsoft_iot_edge:iot_edge_vm_ubuntu:ubuntu_1604_edgeruntimeonly:latest az vm create --resource-group AZ-220-IoTEdge-RG --name AZ220EdgeVM{YOUR-ID} --image microsoft_iot_edge:iot_edge_vm_ubuntu:ubuntu_1604_edgeruntimeonly:latest --admin-username vmadmin --admin-password {YOUR-PASSWORD-HERE} --authentication-type password
     ```

+    > **Note**: Be sure to replace the placeholders that are included in the second command.

     The first command above accepts the terms and conditions of use for VM image.

     The second command actually creates the VM within the resource group specified above.
 Remember to update `AZ220EdgeVM{YOUR-ID}` with your unique id and replace `{YOUR-PASSWORD-HERE}` with a suitably secure password.

-    >> **Note**: In production, you may elect to generate SSH keys rather than use the username/password approach.
+    > **Note**: In production, you may elect to generate SSH keys rather than use the username/password approach.
 You can learn more about Linux VMs and SSH here: [https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-ssh-keys-detailed](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-ssh-keys-detailed).
+    >
     > **Note**:  Deployment will take approximately 5 minutes to complete.
 You can continue on to the next unit while it is deploying.

 ### Exercise 3: Setup IoT Edge Parent with Child IoT Devices

-In this exercise, you will register an IoT Edge Device within Azure IoT Hub, and an IoT Device that is configured in a child relationship.
-This will enable the scenario to the the child IoT Device send messages through the IoT Edge Device as a gateway before communicating to the Azure IoT Hub in the cloud.

-The use of Parent / Child relationships including an IoT Edge Gateway (the parent) and other IoT Devices (the child or leaf devices) enables the use of Offline capabilities within an Azure IoT solution.
+The use of a Parent / Child relationship that includes an IoT Edge Gateway (the parent) and other IoT Devices (the child or leaf devices) enables the implementation of Offline capabilities within an Azure IoT solution.
+As long as the IoT Edge device has had one opportunity to connect to IoT Hub, that device and any child devices can continue to function with intermittent or no Internet connection.

-The following diagram shows the relationship between the Azure IoT Edge Device as the parent, and a child device:
+The following diagram shows the relationship between an IoT Edge Device parent and a child device:

 ![IoT Edge Parent with Child Device Diagram](media/LAB_AK_14-IoTEdge-Parent-Child-Relationship.jpg "IoT Edge Parent with Child Device Diagram")

-In this scenario, the child device connects to, and authenticate against the parent IoT Edge Device using their Azure IoT Hub credentials.
+In this diagram, the child device connects to and authenticates against the parent IoT Edge Device.
+The child device uses their Azure IoT Hub credentials to achieve this authentication.
 Once authenticated, the child IoT Device sends messages to the Edge Hub (`$edgeHub`) on the IoT Edge Device.
 Once messages reach the parent IoT Edge Device, the IoT Edge Modules and Routing will handle the messages as configured; including sending the messages to the Azure IoT Hub when connected.

 When the parent IoT Edge Device is disconnected (or loses connection to the Azure IoT Hub) it will automatically store all device messages to the IoT Edge Device.
 Once the connection is restored, the IoT Edge Device will resume connectivity and send any stored messages to Azure IoT Hub.
 Messages stored on the IoT Edge Device may expire according to the Time-to-Live (TTL) configurations for the device; which defaults to store messages for up to `7200` seconds (two hours).

+In this exercise, you will register an IoT Edge Device with Azure IoT Hub, and then create an IoT Device and configure it as a child of the IoT Edge Device.
+This will enable the scenario described above, where the child IoT Device sends messages through the parent IoT Edge Gateway Device before communications are sent to the Azure IoT Hub in the cloud.
+If the connection between the Edge Gateway Device and IoT Hub is lost, messages will be saved by the Edge Gateway Device (within configured limits) until the connection is restored.

 1. If necessary, log in to your Azure portal using your Azure account credentials.

     If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

-1. At the top of the Azure Portal click on the **Cloud Shell** icon to open up the **Azure Cloud Shell** within the Azure Portal.
-When the pane opens, choose the option for the **Bash** terminal within the Cloud Shell.
+1. On the Azure portal toolbar, click **Cloud Shell**

+    Ensure that the environment is using **Bash**.

-1. First the IoT Edge Device Identity needs to be created.
-This will be the **IoT Edge Gateway**, or the Parent IoT Device.
-Run the following command to create a new **IoT Edge Device Identity** within Azure IoT Hub:
+1. To create a new **IoT Edge Device Identity** within Azure IoT Hub, enter the following command:

     ```sh
     az iot hub device-identity create --edge-enabled --hub-name AZ-220-HUB-{YOUR-ID} --auth-method shared_private_key --device-id IoTEdgeGateway